mk12/luminosity/STYLE.md

 ### Blank Lines

 Insert one blank line between top-level definitions.
 No blank lines between type signatures and function definitions.
-Add one blank line between functions in a type class instance declaration only if the functions bodies are large.
+Add one blank line between functions in a type class instance only if the functions bodies are large.
 Use your judgement.

 ### Whitespace

-**Always** surround binary operators with a single space on each side.
+Always surround binary operators with a single space on each side.
 This includes sections (i.e. `(+ 1)` rather than `(+1)`).
 Don't insert a space between a lambda backslash and the first parameter.

 ### Type Signatures/Annotations

-**Always** provide a type signature for top-level functions.
+Always provide a type signature for top-level functions.
 They may be omitted for short locally defined functions.
 If there is only one class constraint, do **not** enclose it in parentheses.

 ### Data Declarations